JustinByrne/forge-templates/README.md

 # Forge Templates

-A collection of deploy scripts and recipes that I can accumulated over the years.
+A collection of deploy scripts and recipes that I have accumulated over the years.